johnshearing/beemocracy/Beemocracy2.0.md

         * the types of proposals the scout has helped decide
         * how many times the scout's solicitations are cited by other scouts and by scout jurors when they decide cases
         * the types of cases they write about.
 Are they specialist in a particular area such as stake pool parameters, smart contracts, finance, ethics...?
+        * the types of services they provide for the community
+          * stake pool operator
+          * creates educational material
+          * respected youtubers
+          * researchers
+          * activists
+          * Work at IOG, Cardano Foundation, Emurgo, government, partner corperations, DAOs
         * how often they add to or challenge other scout solicitations
         * how well their work is judged by other scouts
         * How many words on average are in the solicitations